• Skip to primary navigation

 • Limes - Fresh lime juice is best.
 Do not substitute bottled lime juice.
 It does not taste the same as fresh.

-PREPARE THE FRUIT.
+Prepare the Fruit.
 Prepping the fruit is very simple.
 All you need is a good knife and a vegetable peeler.
 I start by cutting the watermelon into bite-sized chunks.

-Next, I peel the kiwis with a vegetable peeler and slice them about ⅓" thick and cut each slice into quarters.
-The blueberries only need a quick rinse of water and gentle drying on a paper towel.
+Next, I peel the kiwis with a vegetable peeler and slice them about ⅓" thick and then cut each slice into quarters.

 The fruit is then ready to be placed in a large bowl or on a serving platter.

-MAKE THE DRESSING.
+Make the Dressing.
 I use fresh limes and usually, 2 limes are enough to make ¼ cup of lime juice.
 I just cut the limes in half and squeeze them by hand.

 Put the safflower oil, lime juice, orange blossom honey, salt, and chopped basil in a salad dressing blender (or a small food processor) and pulse the dressing until it is well mixed and emulsified.